Can LMs Generalize to Future Data? An Empirical Analysis on Text Summarization: Ethics Statement

 \section{Ethics Statement}

 This work proposes a new benchmark for accessing the temporal generalization ability of text summarization models.
-We only collect news articles from creditable news agencies to avoid including offensive content in our benchmark.
-The news articles used in our benchmark are publicly available on the internet, and therefore do not reveal any private information about individuals.
+We only collect news articles from creditableg news agencies to avoid including offensive content in our benchmark.
+The news articles used in our benchmark are publicly available on the internet and therefore our benchmark does not reveal any private information about individuals.